Board Chair

 Rosemary Calder

-Rosemary has worked in health, aged care and social policy and services in the non-government sector and held senior executive roles in both Victorian and Commonwealth health departments.
+Rosemary has worked in health, aged care and social policy and services in senior executive roles in both Victorian and Commonwealth health departments and in the non-government sector.

 Find her on LinkedIn.